Jonathan Clarkson Gibbs: New Hampshire

 Gibbs attended Kimball Union Academy (KUA) at Meriden, New Hampshire, and graduated in 1848.
 At the time, the academy was under the guidance of an abolitionist principal, Cyrus Smith Richards, who had earlier allowed Augustus Washington (who would also attend Dartmouth) to study at the academy.
 Washington is best known for a famous daguerreotype of John Brown.
 At KUA, Gibbs became acquainted with Charles Barrett, a native of Grafton, Vermont, who would become one of his closest friends.
-The two went on to Dartmouth College, and later, Barrett returned to his native Vermont and served in politics.
+The two went on to Dartmouth College, and, later, Barrett returned to his native Vermont and served in politics.

 While Gibbs was a student, Dartmouth was under the presidency of pro-slavery Nathan Lord.
 Lord was originally an anti-slavery advocate who had voted for the Liberty Party and had written editorials in The Liberator.
 His sudden conversion was due to his conservative brand of Calvinism; he felt that reformers may have been going too far in their zeal against slavery.
-Despite the president's views regarding slavery, which stemmed in large part from his belief that the institution was predicated on sin, Lord permitted several African Americans to attend the college.
+Notwithstanding Lord's views regarding slavery, which stemmed in large part from his belief that the institution was predicated on sin, he permitted several African Americans to attend the college.
 Lord believed that any group of people who sinned against God could be enslaved (including whites).

 While at the college, Gibbs was influenced by three professors who would affect his thinking as a missionary, educator and politician.
 He was a member of the abolitionist movement while a college student, and participated in several conventions, appearing by name in The Liberator.

 He was the third African American to graduate from Dartmouth College.
 Following John Brown Russwurm, Gibbs became the second black man in the nation to deliver a commencement address at a college.